jailkey/MoldJS/README.md

 	function(){
 		//this seed will executed as a controller

-		//use register to delegate events this events of a Seed to the controller use the register method var view = this.register(new Mold.Misc.View());
+		//use register to delegate events from a Seed to the controller var view = this.register(new Mold.Misc.View());

 		//To react with an event in a controller you can define the "actions" object: